art4711/go_json_non_trivial_decode/README.md

-The `xx.UnmarshalJSON` function json.Unmarshals the data into an intermediate struct: `xxJSONdecode` which instead of having the right type for T has a map[string]json.RawMessage.
+The `xx.UnmarshalJSON` function json.Unmarshals the data into an intermediate struct: `xxJSONdecode` which instead of having the right type for T has a `map[string]json.RawMessage`.
 We then brutally look up which string we got in the map and create the right resulting struct.

 The `xx.MarshalJSON` function does the same thing, but with a